isomerpages/moe-concordpri/_programmes/Applied Learning Programme (ALP).md

 </tbody>
 </table>

-Anchoring on Bloom’s Taxonomy and Hierarchy of Thinking, the school has developed the 3 levels of reasoning in Concord.
+<p style="text-align:justify">Anchoring on Bloom’s Taxonomy and Hierarchy of Thinking, the school has developed the 3 levels of reasoning in Concord.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin:0px auto;}